anvillasoto/lunar-segmentation-openvino/README.md

 ## Abstract

-An implementation of PyTorch's UNet Model for Image Segmentation on Artificial Lunar Landscape Dataset that also works on Intel® OpenVINO™
+An implementation of PyTorch's UNet Model for Image Segmentation and Large Rock Detection on Artificial Lunar Landscape Dataset that also works on Intel® OpenVINO™

 ## Introduction